osaddon/cimi/README.md

 =============

-test cases created under tests directory, to run the test cases, first change the test.conf and make sure that the values for each variable is correct. then use the following command to run the test cases.
+test cases created under tests directory, to run the test cases, first change the test.conf and make sure that the values for each variable are correct. then use the following command to run the test cases.

     py.test tests/cimi/test_cimi.py